-OOIDA argues in New York’s Highest Court: ELDs violate privacy protections under State Constitution.
+OOIDA Argues in New York’s Highest Court: ELDs Violate Privacy Protections Under State Constitution

-Judges question the need for location data.
+Judges question the need for location data

 On May 17, 2023, attorneys for the Owner-Operator Independent Drivers Association, Inc. (OOIDA) and three of its operator members argued to the New York Court of Appeals—the state’s highest court—that ELDs violate operators’ privacy rights protected by the New York State Constitution.
 In OOIDA et al. v.
 NY State Dep’t of Transportation et al., CullenLaw’s Charles R. Stinson explained that the New York Constitution provides greater privacy protections than those afforded by the Fourth Amendment to the United States Constitution.
 For that reason, OOIDA’s counsel said the state can’t track operators’ HOS compliance with ELDs unless it first gets a warrant or enacts procedures that protect drivers’ privacy.